Reactive monitoring starts with checking the availability and the response time of vital services such as

 We have grouped modules by vendors, and you can see that some MIB groups like Cisco group contain a massive number of compiled modules (over 1000).

-SNMP protocol describes only variables, tables, and basic operations, SNMP tables often refer to other tables to lookup for column values, so it makes reading data not that easy.
+SNMP protocol describes only variables, tables, and basic operations.
+SNMP tables often refer to other tables to lookup for column values, making reading data not that easy.

 NetCrunch SNMP Views can present data in a clean human-readable form.
-Additionally, views allow changing SNMP values, so they can create a UI for SNMP device.
+Additionally, views allow changing SNMP values so that they can create a UI for the SNMP device.

-NetCrunch provides many ready-to-use view definitions for popular devices such as switches, routers or servers.
-The program also allows creating custom views that can be automatically recognized by the device type and displayed correctly for the device.
+NetCrunch provides many ready-to-use view definitions for popular devices such as switches, routers, or servers.
+The program also allows creating custom views that can be automatically recognized by the device type and displayed correctly.